-Final essays should be typed (double-spaced, 12 pt. font) and will be turned in separately from the rest of the summer assignment on the first day of school.
+Final essays should be typed and submitted in MLA format and will be turned in separately from the rest of the summer assignment on the first day of school.

+Characteristics at Characteristics at

-Characteristics at beginning of Time Period Characteristics at end of Time Period
+beginning of Time Note type of change (sudden, gradual, developmental) end of Time Period

+Period

 1.

 2.

 3.

 Significant Continuities

 1.

 2.

 3.

+J.

+Reasons WHY

-Reasons WHY Changes & Continuities 1.
+Changes & 1.

+Continuities 2.

 Occurred 2.

+4.

 3.

+.

+I